Press enter or spacebar to select a desired language.

 • All courses are offered as 8-week, asynchronous online courses with two exceptions:

-• A required one week-long face-to-face intensive course (EDUC 6013, Principles of Leadership and Ethics) will be completed in either the Spring A (January) or Summer A (June) term depending on the student's cohort start date.
-EDUC 6013 must be successfully completed prior to enrollment in other courses.
+• A required three-day face-to-face intensive course (EDUC 7113, Principles of Leadership and Ethics) will be completed in either the Spring A (February) or Summer A (June) term, depending on the student's cohort start date.
+EDUC 7113 must be successfully completed prior to enrollment in other courses.

-• Students will complete EDUC 7023, Quantitative Research during a one-week, face-to-face intensive class.
-This course is typically taken one year after EDUC 6013.
+• Students will complete EDUC 7023, Quantitative Research, during a three-day, face-to-face intensive class.
+This course is typically taken one year after EDUC 7113.

 What learning management system will the doctoral program use for the online courses?

-• SEU uses MyFire and The Learning House, which are online course management systems using BrightSpace as the learning platform.
-The Learning House offers 24/7 technical support for students and faculty members and facilitates the structure and look of each course to maintain consistency.
+• SEU uses MyFire online course management systems using D2L as the learning platform.
+MyFire offers 24/7 technical support for students and faculty members and facilitates the structure and look of each course to maintain consistency.

 How much group work is required in each course?